FuelCoinTwo/bootstrap/README.md

 # bootstrap
-Groestlcoin Blockchain bootstrap
+Fuelcoin Blockchain bootstrap

-Groestlcoin-QT/groestlcoind supports a special import feature: If the file "bootstrap.dat" is found in the Groestlcoin data directory, it will validate and import all blockchain data found in that file.
+Fuelcoin-QT/fuelcoind supports a special import feature: If the file "bootstrap.dat" is found in the Fuelcoin data directory, it will validate and import all blockchain data found in that file.

 ----------------------
 What is bootstrap.dat?

-It is a flat, binary file containing Groestlcoin blockchain data, from the genesis block through a recent height.
+It is a flat, binary file containing Fuelcoin blockchain data, from the genesis block through a recent height.
 All versions automatically validate and import the file "bootstrap.dat" in the data directory.

 ------------------------
 Who wants bootstrap.dat?

 Anyone bringing up a new node using the reference client.
-This is one method of accelerating the initial blockchain download process, while helping the Groestlcoin P2P network by offloading data download traffic from public P2P nodes.
+This is one method of accelerating the initial blockchain download process, while helping the Fuelcoin P2P network by offloading data download traffic from public P2P nodes.

 -----------------------
 Why should I trust you?